Skinny Building: Hendel Building

 While the upper levels of the building did not see much use, the ground floor housed a number of tenants over the years, including Hendel's original fruit store.
 Although it eventually outgrew the space, the company survived until the 1980s.
 (Hendel himself died in 1945 in Miami Beach.)
 Another successful tenant was a lunch counter called Raywell's, which operated from 1938 to 1979.
 Patrons of the restaurant sat on stools with their backs to the street, facing a narrow counter with about 18 in of space behind for the employees—too narrow for the two waitresses to pass each other.
 A grill was installed in the corner.
 The building has housed various businesses since Raywell's closed and as of 2015 was occupied by a clothing store.

 In 2000, the Hendel Building was proposed for demolition as part of the Market Place redevelopment project, though this ultimately did not come to fruition.
 However, the debate brought attention to the unusual building.
 In 2001, community activists turned the upstairs windows into an outward-facing art gallery displaying "images of, variously, graffiti art, vintage strippers and the late sportscaster Myron Cope".
 It was listed as a contributing property in the Fourth Avenue Historic District when the boundaries of the district were increased in 2013.
 That same year, the Pittsburgh Urban Redevelopment Authority (URA) bought the building, along with the neighboring Roberts Jewelers building, for $1.3 million.
 The Pittsburgh History and Landmarks Foundation used leftover money from a state grant to renovate the exteriors of both buildings in 2014.

 In 2021, the URA approved the sale of the Skinny Building and Roberts Building to PNC for $1.3 million.
 As part of the sale, PNC agreed to preserve the exteriors of both buildings and work with preservationists to make sure any changes are historically sensitive.
-PNC plans to convert the Roberts Building to office space, while the upper floors of the Skinny Building will be used to display art.
+PNC planned to convert the Roberts Building to office space, while the upper floors of the Skinny Building would be used to display art.
+PNC completed a renovation of the building in 2024.